Connection to the cell – Part 3 – Permeation cell measurementsLatest updated: January 22, 2021

 Permeation cell application

-A permeation cell enables the study of the diffusion of a species through a porous media.
+A permeation cell enables the study of the diffusion of a species through a solid.
 To do so, the studied material is used as a membrane separator and the species concentration evolution is studied on both sides of the membrane.
 On one side, named the “entry side”(the first cell), a concentration of species is generated while, due to the diffusion of the species inside the material, a concentration change is observed on the other side, named the “detection side” (the second cell – Figure 1).

 The time lag after which the concentration change appears at the detection side is a measure of the diffusion coefficient.
 For this purpose, two potentiostat / galvanostat channel boards are required, one for each cell.
 Each cell includes one reference (Ref) and one counter electrode (CE).
 A common working electrode (WE) is shared by the two cells.